po1sigala/live/01-Class-Content/19-PWA-dev/02-Homework/README.md

   * Application must have a generated `manifest.json` using the `WebpackPwaManifest` plug-in

-  * Progressive Web App functionality (Can be installed)
+  * Can be installed as a Progressive Web Application

 ### Deployment: 32%